marselan/pyzeichnen/README.md

 # pyzeichnen
 Basic 3D rendering engine in Python

-Please take a look at the wiki at GitHub!
+Please take a look at the wiki on GitHub!

 https://github.com/marselan/pyzeichnen/wiki